mariangellobon/Catan_Placement_Optimization/README.md

 ## Overview

-This solver implements a sequential game solver for the initial settlement placement phase of Catan with 4 players.
+This solver implements a sequential game solver for the initial settlement placement phase of Catan with 2-4 players (configurable).
 Each player places two settlements in snake order (1→2→3→4→4→3→2→1), and the solver finds the optimal placements assuming all players are fully rational and maximize their own two-settlement quality.

 ## Features